free things to do in New York City

 City Walk | Brooklyn Bridge, Brooklyn Heights and Dumbo Tour

-This is a 3-hour tour that begins with a walk over the Brooklyn Bridge, an icon of New York City for over 125 years, with spectacular views of Manhattan and Brooklyn.
+This is a 3-hour tour that begins with a walk over the Brooklyn Bridge, an icon of New York City for more over 125 years, with spectacular views of Manhattan and Brooklyn.
 The tour then moves on to a stroll of Brooklyn Heights, America’s and New York City’s first suburb.
-The tour then explores the neighborhood DUMBO before ending at the Fulton Ferry landing.
+The tour then explores the neighborhood DUMBO before ending at the Fulton Ferry landing. less

 New York City, NY; NYC